Videotape format war

 The videotape format war was a period of competition or "format war" of incompatible models of consumer-level analog videocassette formats and video cassette recorders (VCRs) in the late 1970s and the 1980s, mainly involving the Betamax and VHS (Video Home System) formats.
 VHS ultimately emerged as the preeminent format.

 History

+EVR's lead is being challenged by a cluster of rivals.
+Philips and Sony have devised a player using magnetic tape rather than film.
+Decca and Telefunken prefer plastic discs (not unlike refined long-playing records), while RCA's Selectavision uses a laser beam to imprint images on vinyl tape.
+The only trouble is that none of the rival systems are compatible: an EVR cartridge will not function on a Sony or a Decca player.